 Memorial Day is approaching and I thought a couple of posts on the subject of courage was in order.
-I’m pleased to bring you an excerpt from my book The 5 Be’s for Starting Out as a two-part series on courage.
+I’m pleased to bring you an excerpt from my book The Five Be’s as a two-part series on courage.

 Admiral Tarrant from the film The Bridges at Toko-Ri asked, “Where do we get such men?”
 The line is delivered near the end of the film, when the main character fails to return to the aircraft carrier after a mission, and Tarrant looks out at the busy deck and wonders where these men come from and why they serve.
 That question is a fundamental question people often ask of those who demonstrated courage, and then ask themselves when they look in the mirror.
 Maybe a better way to ask that question when applied to ourselves is: Where does courage come from?